Skip to Main Content

 About Us

-The Yale Department of Neurology provides an annual schedule of events that include virtual lectures and career panels across a variety of neuroscience topics.
-Lectures and career panels are given by neuroscience faculty and providers mostly from the Yale School of Medicine and Yale-New Haven Hospital.
+The Yale Department of Neurology provides an annual schedule of events that includes virtual lectures, career panels, and activities across a variety of neuroscience topics.
+Lectures and career panels are given by neuroscience faculty and providers mostly from Yale School of Medicine and Yale New Haven Hospital.
 Each month focuses on one specific neuroscience topic.
 Some months include activities for which The Grey Matter Project provides instructions (videos, handouts) and the activities can be completed at each club’s convenience.
-See the “Structure” tab for more information on the schedule of events.
+The “Structure” section below contains more information regarding the schedule of events.
+Additional materials of interest such as articles and websites will be provided to club membership periodically to enhance your learning and your experience.

 Structure